Stocks trade flat as recession fears simmer, gold gains | MarketScreener

 "You have this degree of uncertainty and what has seemed to be a period of heightened uncertainty," said Bill Northey at U.S. Bank Wealth Management in Minneapolis.

-Financial shares <.SPSY>, which tend to weaken in lower rate and soft economic environments, lost 0.89% on Wall Street.
+Financial shares, which tend to weaken in lower rate and soft economic environments, lost 0.89% on Wall Street.

 The Dow Jones Industrial Average fell 110.43 points, or 0.43%, to 25,788.4.
 The S&P 500 lost 10.12 points, or 0.35%, to 2,868.26 and the Nasdaq Composite dropped 36.18 points, or 0.46%, to 7,817.55.